finos/common-domain-model/documentation/source/event-model.rst

 The representation of lifecycle events in the CDM is based on the following design principles:

 * **A lifecycle event describes a state transition**.
 There must be different before/after trade states based on that lifecycle event.
 * **State transitions are functional and composable**.
-The CDM specifies the entire business logic to transition from one state to another.
-The state transition logic of all in-scope events is obtained by composing a small set of functional building blocks.
+The CDM specifies the entire functionalm logic to transition from one state to another.
+The state transition logic of all in-scope events is obtained by composition from a small set of functional building blocks.
 * **The history of the trade state can be reconstructed** at any point in the trade lifecycle.
 The CDM implements a *lineage* between states as the trade goes through state transitions.
 * **The product underlying the transaction remains immutable**, unless agreed (negotiated) between the parties to that transaction as part of a specific trade lifecycle event.
 Automated events, for instance resets or cashflow payments, should not alter the product definition.
 * **The state is trade-specific**, not product-specific (i.e. it is not an asset-servicing model).
 The same product may be associated to infinitely many trades, each with its own specific state, between any two parties.